Professor Gojko Barjamovic, Director of Undergraduate Studies

 Possibilities for joint concentrations exist and are welcome in NELC.
 The Department has a joint concentration with the Department of History whose requirements are indicated below.
 For joint concentration with other Departments, the student must make a case for it to both NELC and the other department or program concerned.
 Joint concentrators take four terms of a language, the sophomore and one junior tutorials, and at least one other course in Near/Middle Eastern studies, in addition to a senior tutorial in two terms focused on the writing of a senior thesis that combines the two fields.
 As for undergraduate students with advanced standing, they have the option for applying for a joint A.B./A.M. degree.
 More details about these and other aspects of the NELC concentration are available in the NELC Undergraduate Concentrator's Handbook.

-Requirements for joint concentration with History: 14 courses (56 credits)
+Concentration requirements for the Joint Concentration in Near Eastern History: 14 courses (56 credits)

 Additional Coursework (8 courses)